Author Q&A

 Red Car Noir is more like neo-noir.
 The movie Chinatown comes to mind.
 Jake Gittes makes it out of Chinatown, but with scars.

 I’m halfway through the second installment of my Angeltown trilogy set in the early 1900’s, amidst labor wars, the Salton Sea floods, and the Owens Valley Aqueduct.
 The history of Los Angeles is wrapped up in its water, and being a water engineer, I feel compelled to tell the story.
-The first installment, Angeltown, is ready to go to press and deals with all the dirty tricks that brought Los Angeles their water.
+Angeltown, the first in the series, deals with all the dirty tricks that brought Los Angeles their water.
 The story culminates in the bombing of the Los Angeles Times Building in October 1910 where 22 people were murdered.

 It is a story that still resonates today.